 Member.
-A rigid component of the bridge.
+A rigid component of the bridge that does not include a connection.

-- North side.
-Side of the bridge relative to the west and east ends that corresponds to the location where measurement D1 is taken during vertical loading. - Nut.
-A commercially available, mechanically unaltered portion of a connector that has the shape of a hexagonal prism over its full length and contains internal threads around its full circumference over its full length.

-- Overall performance.
+North side.
+The shorter side of the bridge relative to the west and east ends that corresponds to the location where measurement D1 is taken during vertical loading.

+- Nut.
+A commercially available, mechanically unaltered portion of a connector that has the shape of a hexagonal prism over its full length and contains internal threads around its full circumference over its full length. - Overall performance.
 Overall award category based on the sum of construction cost, structural cost, and any fines incurred as a violation of a Team Contract. - Personal protective equipment.
-Articles provided by the team for safety worn by builders and team members conducting construction and loading. - Poster.
+Articles provided by the team for safety worn by builders and team members conducting construction and loading. - Pier.
+Vertical, column-like portion of the bridge that is in contact with the footing. - Poster.
 Informative flat display that must be posted and is judged during aesthetics judging. - Pouch.
 Optional article of clothing that is used to carry nuts, bolts, and tools and includes tool belts, magnets, lanyards, and other accessories worn by builders having the same function. - River.
-A natural feature in the construction site where only barges are allowed to enter and must remain throughout timed construction. - S. Dimension for positioning the decking unit for the lateral load test that also defines the location where the lateral load is applied and sway is measured during the lateral load test.

-Safety.
-Prevention of personal injury and damage to the competition location.

-- Safety support.
+A natural feature in the construction site where only barges are allowed to enter and must remain throughout timed construction. - S. Dimension for positioning the decking unit for the lateral load test that also defines the location where the lateral load is applied and sway is measured during the lateral load test. - Safety.
+Prevention of personal injury and damage to the competition location. - Safety support.
 Equipment provided by the host school used to limit the consequences of a bridge collapsing. - Scales.
 Calibrated equipment provided by the host school used to measure the measured weight of the bridge. - School.
 College or university that a student team represents. - Scoring spreadsheet.
-Official location where a team's score is input by the scoring official at the end of the team's competition.

-Site boundary.
-Border of the construction site.

-- South side.
-Side of the bridge relative to the west and east ends that corresponds to the location where the lateral load is applied and sway is observed during the lateral load test as well as where measurement D2 is taken and sway is observed during vertical loading. - Staging yard.
+Official location where a team's score is input by the scoring official at the end of the team's competition. - Site boundary.
+Border of the construction site. - South side.
+Longer side of the bridge relative to the west and east ends that corresponds to the location where the lateral load is applied and sway is observed during the lateral load test as well as where measurement D2 is taken and sway is observed during vertical loading.

+Staging yard.
 Location within the construction site occupied by builders, tools, members, bolts, and nuts at the start and finish of timed construction.

 Steel.
-Iron alloy that is strongly attracted to the magnet provided by the host school.
+Iron alloy that is strongly attracted to a magnet.

-- Stiffness.
-Award category based on the bridge's aggregate deflection under vertical loading. - Stringer.
-Collection of connected members whose top surfaces provide a contiguous decking support aligned longitudinally along the bridge. - Structural cost.
-Dollar amount used to determine a bridge's structural efficiency based on its total weight, measured weight, aggregate deflection, and load test penalties. - Structural efficiency.
+Stiffness.
+Award category based on the bridge's aggregate deflection under vertical loading.

+Stringer.
+Collection of connected members whose top surfaces provide a contiguous decking support aligned longitudinally along the bridge.

+Structural cost.
+Dollar amount used to determine a bridge's structural efficiency based on its total weight, measured weight, aggregate deflection, and load test penalties.

+Structural efficiency.
 Award category based on structural cost.